Stellarium/stellarium/skycultures/chinese_xianglin/description.md

 ##### Celestial Pillar

-*Celestial Pillar* (Chinese: 天柱, Pinyin: Tiān Zhù) consists of 5 stars near the *Purple Forbidden Left Wall*, close to the northern end of the wall.
+*Celestial Pillar* (Chinese: 天柱, Pinyin: Tiān Zhù) consists of 5 stars near the *Purple Forbidden East Wall*, close to the northern end of the wall.
 They are pillars in the Heavenly Palace used for posting decrees.
 Bans are often issued here at the beginning and middle of the month to notify all officials.

 ##### Maids-in-waiting